DRomelli/website/content/publication/jfs2013/index.md

 abstract_short: "This paper examines the relationship between central bank independence and inflation, using dynamic indices and structural break analysis.
 The study confirms a negative correlation between central bank independence and inflation in 10 OECD countries, emphasizing the impact of legislative reforms on inflation dynamics."

 authors:
-  - name: Marco Arnone
+  - Marco Arnone
-  - name: Davide Romelli
+  - Davide Romelli
 date: '2013-03-16'

 highlight: false